 The good news is that once the mutations are identified, they can be effectively treated allowing you to be, dare I say, normal.
-In other words it levels the playing field as Dr. Crosby so elegantly states.
+In other words it levels the playing field.
 Once you have the stress tolerance of a normal person (physically) you can educated yourself and become better equipped to handle life’s little “stressors” like death, marriage, bad transmissions the things that tend push us over the edge to Meltdown Town.

 So how does one identify these genetic mutations you ask?
 Simple, send a DNA sample to 23 and Me (ancestry/health trait site).
 In addition to finding out about your ancestry, which is pretty cool, a raw data file containing you genetic makeup is also generated.
 A software program processes that data spitting out what’s wrong with you, or I mean your genetic make up.
 Then based on those findings, vitamin supplements (that’s right) are recommended for daily use to negate the effects of the mutations.

 It sounds a little too simple, no?
 But yes, it works.
 It’s all about the absorption of nutrients.
 The genetic mutations do not allow vitamins to properly absorb into the body causing deficiencies.
 I personal take vitamins D, C and varieties of B. I have the charts, diagrams and all that business to illustrate the effects all the way down to the molecular level.
 I will save those for another post.
 Here’s another good one for you; The majority of medical schools have yet to add this information to their curriculum.